jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

 {% codeblock lang:c++ %}

-    template<typename T>
+    // The json serializer adapts itself to the top level type template<typename T>
     struct json_serializer : public choose_serializer<T>::type
     {

     };

-    template<typename T>
+    // This is the mixin to inherit from template<typename T>
     struct json
     {
-       std::string to_json(void)
+       // Returns the json representation of this class std::string to_json(void)
        {
-          std::stringstream ss;
+          // Serialize to a stringstream, convert booleans to strings.
+Start at a depth of 0. std::stringstream ss;
           json_serializer<T>::serialize(ss << std::boolalpha, self(), 0);
           return ss.str();